ACH vs wire transfer

 Which is safer, ACH or a wire transfer?

 It depends on what you mean by safe.
 ACH is safer if something goes wrong, because an unauthorized or mistaken ACH debit can often be returned or disputed within set time limits.
-A wire is final once it is sent, so if you wire money to a fraudster, recovering it is difficult.
+A wire is final once it is sent, so if you wire money to the wrong party, recovering it is difficult.
 Both are secure in transmission.
 The practical rule: for a payment to someone you do not fully trust, ACH offers more recourse; for large, time-sensitive payments to a verified party, a wire is appropriate, just confirm the details carefully first.

 When should I use a wire instead of ACH?